DigiNode-Tools/DigiByte-DigiFacts-JSON/translation-guide.md

 "url": ""
 },

-Based on the input, you will need to translate them into the folliwing format.
+Based on the input, I want you to translate them into the folliwing format.
 In this example, I am using Italian.
 Here is an example of the output:

 "digifact1": {
     "it": {